lmjh/capo-search-app/TESTING.md

 ![Screenshot of chord selection after bug fixed](documentation/bugs/refresh-bug-2.jpg)

-* I considered simply deselecting all checkboxes on page load as an alternative fix, but decided that this would result in a poorer user experience, as users would lose their selected chords whenever they refreshed the page.
+* I considered simply deselecting all checkboxes on page load as an alternative fix, but decided that this would result in a poorer user experience, as users of browsers where checkboxes not automatically deseleted on page reload may prefer that functionality.

 ### 2. Tutorial box styling remained after hiding tutorial content
 * When the user clicked the button to hide the tutorial content, the outline box remained in place, which resulted in a messy layout.